ALPCOMDEV/alp-api-docs/source/index.html.md

 Topics: `diff.XXX_YYY`

-Message Fields
+Fields:

-1. **Type (Index 0):** The type of the message is set to "d," indicating that it's a market depth difference event.
+ - `Type`: The type of the message is set to "d," indicating that it's a market depth difference event.
-2. **Timestamp (Index 1):** The Unix timestamp of the market depth difference data.
+ - `Timestamp`: The Unix timestamp of the market depth difference data.
-3. **Payload (Index 2):** The payload is an array containing market depth difference information.
+ - `Payload`: The payload is an array containing market depth difference information.
 It includes the following fields:
-- Symbol: The trading symbol associated with the market depth.
+ - `Symbol`: The trading symbol associated with the market depth.
-- Asks: A two-dimensional array representing the updated ask side of the market depth.
+ - `Asks`: A two-dimensional array representing the updated ask side of the market depth.
 Each ask is an array with the price and quantity difference.
-- Bids: A two-dimensional array representing the updated bid side of the market depth.
+ - `Bids`: A two-dimensional array representing the updated bid side of the market depth.
 Each bid is an array with the price and quantity difference.

 > Example